-Choosing a sparkling water, infused water, or zero calorie beverage instead can reduce sugar intake and keep you hydrated without having an energy crash during the day.
-Some other alternatives include brands such as Hint water, Ice, and La Croix.
+Choosing sparkling water, infused water, or zero-calorie beverage instead can reduce sugar intake and keep you hydrated without having an energy crash during the day.
+Some other alternatives include brands such as Hint Water, Ice, and La Croix.
 You can even feel free to make your own lemonade or caffeine-free tea at home using Stevia to sweeten.
 For staying cool in the summertime, take ice water and add cut fruit, cucumber, basil, citrus, or mint for a refreshing drink to beat the heat.
 You can even make popsicles out of these better beverages to stay hydrated and cool on a warm day!

 4) Get the most out of milk

 Milk or milk substitutes can be a nutritious option, whether you are consuming dairy or avoiding dairy in your diet.
 If consuming dairy, stick to skim milk or 1% milk to reduce calories and fat in each glass of milk.
-If choosing a flavored milk or looking to meet higher protein needs, try FairLife milk which has reduced sugar, is lactose free, and has additional protein.
+If choosing flavored milk or looking to meet higher protein needs, try FairLife milk which has reduced sugar, is lactose-free, and has added protein.
 For those avoiding dairy, try Silk soy milk, Ripple pea protein milk, unsweetened almond milk, or So Delicious cashew or coconut milk.
 These should be low in sugar and limited to three 8 ounce servings per day to limit excess calories and help meet calcium needs.

 5) Be mindful of exercise

 While exercising, an additional 8 ounces of fluid should be consumed to replete sweat losses and stay hydrated.
-When exercising or spending extended periods of time in the heat, include a small pinch of salt or look for a low calorie or zero calorie sports beverage with electrolytes to replace sodium and potassium levels in the body that are lost while sweating.
+When exercising or spending extended periods of time in the heat, include a small pinch of salt or look for a low calorie or zero-calorie sports beverage with electrolytes to replace sodium and potassium levels in the body that are lost while sweating.
 Powerade Zero, Propel, or Gatorade G2 Low Calorie can all be better beverage options to limit sugar in sports beverages.
 If you are sensitive to artificial sweeteners or dyes, we recommend Ultima as an electrolyte source.

 By following some of these tips, we hope you can choose better beverages for hydration for those with special needs in the coming warmer months.
 Feel free to contact us or our team of nutrition professionals for more information on choosing better beverages to improve hydration for special needs!